hovewoof/My-Simple-Crackme/README.md

 - Self-modifying code techniques
 - Minor obfuscation and fake checks

 The program reads a password from a file called `password.txt` located in the same directory as the executable.
-It then checks the entered password, and if the check is successful, it generates a serial key in the format "KEY$..." and writes it to a file named `serial.txt`.
+Then it checks the password contained therein, and if the check is successful, it generates a serial key in the format "KEY$..." and writes it to a file named `serial.txt`.

 ## Development and Testing Environment